ebinjoseshaju/zohoproj/README.md

-# For my zoho level 1 test I built this Ball Brick program using java, i picked java because of ease of defining and calling classes
+# For my zoho level 1 test I built this Ball Brick program using java, i picked java because of ease of defining and using functions
 I used VS Code to write and debug but any other code editor should work fine as well

 Running Instruction